tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

                              |------------------------<------------------------|
        ```

-   - How to fix?
+   - How to fix it?
 If they asked for the locks in the same order, there would be no cyclic locking dependency and therefore no deadlock: <ins>**a program will be free of lock-ordering deadlocks if all threads acquire the locks they need in a fixed global order**</ins>
      - introduce `AccountManager` entity which acquires the lock on the sender and receiver based on their id
         ```java
         int first = Math.min(from, to);